vossavant/css-styleguide/README.md

   - An inner "row" wrapper
   - Column wrappers

-  There is also an optional fourth "section" wrapper, which lets you create full-width bands of content.
+  There is an optional fourth "section" wrapper, which lets you create full-width bands of content.

   **Example**
   ```html